 March 21, 2016

 The cleaning action of industrial ultrasonic cleaning systems depends on the high-energy collapse of tiny cavitation bubbles formed by the sound waves in the cleaning liquid.
 When the bubbles collapse, they release a momentary burst of energy that removes impurities and contaminants from the surfaces of the parts to be cleaned.
 The higher the frequency, the less time bubbles have to grow between sound wave cycles of compression and the smaller the bubbles.
 Small bubbles are less energetic but, for a given power input, there will be more of them.
 As a result, high frequency ultrasonic cleaning with lots of tiny bubbles delivers finely distributed gentle cleaning while lower frequencies with fewer and larger bubbles give a more energetic coarser-grained cleaning action.
-Choosing the industrial ultrasonic cleaner with the right frequency is key to obtaining effective cleaning.
+Choosing the equipment that provides the right ultrasonic cleaning frequency for your application is key to obtaining effective cleaning.

 Gentle Cleaning at High Frequencies